mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 ## Use Gradle to create a Java project

-This section explains how to install Gradle and intialize a Java project.
+This section explains how to install Gradle and initialize a Java project.

 If you already use Gradle and know how to build your own packages, go to the [next section](#add-the-package-registry-as-a-maven-remote).